practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/FreeBASIC/README.md

 ```

 At least not at the "speed part" of the microbenchmark program.

-FreeBASIC anyway features a relative high variance in its executions times of a program.

 The size of the statically linked program however is over 21 times bigger than the size of the dynamically linked program: 1,244,456 bytes versus 57,768 bytes!